-In addition, there is a long list of late model vehicles, for which there is an EPA-approved after-market conversion system available.
+In the light-duty category, there is a long list of late model vehicles, for which there is an EPA-approved after-market conversion system available.
 This includes many Ford vehicles available with the optional “gaseous engine prep” package (specially hardened engine components) making them eligible for conversion to CNG by Ford Qualified Vehicle Modifiers (QVMs).
+These vehicles can often be converted prior to delivery and purcahsed on a "ship through" basis from the dealer.
 To obtain information about aftermarket conversions and new or used vehicles that can be modified to operate on natural gas, visit NGV America.

 For more information please visit Cummins.